 This example shows the setup for an 80 / 20 split of costs over two of the items being produced:

-That was a quick look at Abel ERP’s Production orders.
+That was a quick look at Abel’s Production orders.
 Here are some more of our manufacturing blogs: